Satish-Kumar-Dev/dsa-practice-java/daily-log.md

     08/12/2025:
         1: Leetcode - 509: Fibonacci Using Recursion - Easy
-        2: Leetcode - 1342: Number of Steps to Reduce a Number to Zero - Easy
+        2: Leetcode - 1342: Number of Steps to Reduce a Number to Zero - Easy 09/12/2025:
+        1: Leetcode - 2418: Arranging people according to their heights - Easy
+        2: Leetcode - 2418_bubble_sort: Arranging people according to their heights using bubble sort- Easy 10/12/2025:
+        1: Practice on Binary Search Problem - Recap - Leetcode 81